awsdocs/amazon-route53-docs/doc_source/domain-enable-disable-auto-renewal.md

-# Enabling or Disabling Automatic Renewal for a Domain<a name="domain-enable-disable-auto-renewal"></a>
+# Enabling or disabling automatic renewal for a domain<a name="domain-enable-disable-auto-renewal"></a>

 When you want to change whether Amazon Route 53 automatically renews registration for a domain shortly before the expiration date, or you want to see the current setting for automatic renewal, perform the following procedure\.